Hull-Robotics-Society/Hull-Robotics-Society.github.io/events/klaus-screening.md

 ---
 layout: posts
+date: 2024-12-11
 title: "Christmas Movie Night: Klaus 🎄"
 permalink: /events/klaus-screening/
+excerpt: "Join us for a cozy Christmas movie night featuring the critically acclaimed animated film **Klaus**!
+Bring some popcorn, relax, and enjoy the festive spirit with friends. 🎥✨"
 ---

 Join us for a cozy Christmas movie night featuring the critically acclaimed animated film **Klaus**!
 Bring some popcorn, relax, and enjoy the festive spirit with friends. 🎥✨